heroku/cowboy/manual/cowboyku_rest.md

 > The response should inform the client the communication
 > options available for this resource.
 >
-> By default, Cowboy will send a `200 OK` response with the
+> By default, Cowboyku will send a `200 OK` response with the
 > allow header set.

 ### previously_existed